 You could specialize and know a great deal about a single facet of the human experience.
 You could be a generalist and have a wide field of knowledge.
-Or you can be a Marylhurst MAIS graduate and benefit from both approaches.
+Or you can be a Marylhurst Master of Arts in Interdisciplinary Studies (MAIS) graduate and benefit from both approaches.

 Our MAIS curriculum will challenge you to think critically and deeply, enhancing your leadership skills and vision for life beyond graduate school.